 What does the Mowat Lab do to study SARDS?

 Our lab has recruited clinical cases of SARDS from client-owned dogs presenting to the North Carolina State University College of Veterinary Medicine.
 We have recruited not only dogs with SARDS, but as controls we recruited normal dogs and dogs with Pituitary-dependent Hyperadrenocorticism (Cushing's disease).
-We have completed enrollment, and have published one manuscript on our findings (link to abstracthere), with at least 2 more manuscripts currently planned.
+We have completed enrollment, and have published one manuscript on our findings (link to abstracthere), with at least 2 more manuscripts currently in preparation.

 The ultimate goals of our research are: 1.
 To develop ways of diagnosing SARDS earlier, in order to catch patients at a stage of disease before permanent blindness is inevitable.
 2. To better understand the pathways of disease, in order to develop specific and effective treatments and carefully define their benefits and risks.
 3. With our funding for a pilot SARDS treatment trial, we have evaluated an immunomodulatory drug for the treatment of SARDS in dogs.
 4. To gather information on previous SARDS cases from dog owners to inform our future studies through the use of an online questionnaire.
 Link to questionnaire here

 3. If your dog had blood or urine tests (e.g. serum chemistry, complete blood count, urinalysis) performed BOTH BEFORE and AFTER diagnosis of SARDS (at any time in the past), please email us the results and answer the following questions (cut and paste into the body of the email): 1.
 What breed is your dog 2.
 What sex is your dog 3.
 What is your dog's date of birth 4.
 What was the approximate date of blindness onset (NOT the date that your vet diagnosed the disease) 5.
 State whether you visited an ophthalmologist for diagnosis and if your dog had an electroretinogram (ERG) for diagnosis 6.
 The contact name and telephone number of your ophthalmologist 7.
 The contact name and telephone number of your regular veterinarian By emailing us, you consent for us to have full access to this information and potentially use it in publications or presentations.
 Email address: email@example.com